Azure/azure-kusto-labs/kafka-integration/confluent-cloud/1-foundational-resources.md

 # About

-This module features provisioning of the following resources:
+This module features provisioning of the following resources:<br>
 [1.
 An Azure Resource Group](1-foundational-resources.md#1-provision-an-azure-resource-group) <br>
 [2.
 An Azure Storage Account]() <br>
 [3.
 An Azure Databricks Workspace and Cluster]() <br>